Mount & Blade II: Bannerlord combat: How to win fights in Bannerlord

 - You'll need to equip a horse and a separate harness.
 Harnesses act as the horse's armour.

 - I would also recommend equipping a shield.
-Blocking in Bannerlord is not automatic at the time of writing (though a patch is apparently coming soon to add automatic blocking in), so it's much easier to deflect blows while having a shield than just the regular weapon equipped.
+Blocking in Bannerlord is now automatic thanks to a highly-requested update, but it's still easier to deflect blows while having a shield than just the regular weapon equipped.

 - Pay attention to what you have equipped.
 Some bows, including longbows, cannot be fired while you are mounted on top of a horse.
 Some spears are one handed or two handed, and may have the ability to be couched.
 If you have the right weapons equipped, you won't be caught out and will have all of the abilities you're expecting to use.

 - Bows fire arrows and crossbows fire bolts.
 Make sure you have the correct ammunition equipped.

 - Make sure you train in the Training Field sufficiently if you feel you're getting rusty.
 Note when you begin your campaign where the closest town is, so you can travel nearby at a later date.
 For example, Poros was the nearest settlement to the Training Field in my campaign.

 - I'd also get some training in when you visit any arena.
 It gives you some real world experience at no real cost.
 If you do particularly well, you can win tournaments or get a small amount of gold based on your performance in practice fights.
 Arena fights do not give skill levels by default.

 - When you get companions, make sure they have decent equipment too.
 You can see their equipped items by going into the inventory screen and clicking the arrows next to your name to cycle through your companions's inventory.

 - Only begin equipping heavy armour when your Athletics skill is getting high, as they do slow you down while on foot.

 Having the right equipment is just one side of combat.
 As the rest of your troops slam into the enemy, there will come times where you need to get stuck in to help your army out.